noahehall/multicloud/providers/aws/services/database/dynamodb.md

 ##### provisioned + autoscaling

 - automatically scales the provisioned capacity ONLY when the consumed capacity is higher than target utilization for 2 consistent minutes
-  - a scale-down event is initiated when 15 consecutive data points for consumed capacity in CloudWatch are lower than the target utilization
-  - After Application Auto Scaling is initiated
-    - UpdateTable is invoked: could takes minutes to update the provisioned capacity for a table/index

 - capacity settings: define lower + upper capacity limits and target utilization percentage (20-90%)
-- scaling behavior: auto scales to meet target utilizatoin
+- scaling behavior: auto scales to meet target utilization
 - throttling behavior: very short bursts may be throttled but only for a few minutes
-- cost considerations: same as provisioned without autoscaling -
+- cost considerations: same as provisioned without autoscaling

 ### Provisioned Throughput